mhezel/la-pace-perfetta/README.md

 **Client-Side Project**

-**Overview**
-This client-side project aims to deliver a seamless user experience with high performance and scalability using NextJS and other modern technologies.

 Tech Stack
 ------------------
 * NextJS: A framework providing server-side rendering, static site generation, and routing.
 * TailwindCSS: A utility-first CSS framework for responsive and modern styling.
 * Context API: Manages global UI state efficiently.
 * Supabase: Handles remote state storage and real-time API data.

 **Features**
 * Server-side rendering and static site generation with NextJS.
 * Modular and responsive design using NextJS and TailwindCSS.